-This Policy and Procedure applies to all current employees of Garlinge Primary School and Nursery and Parkside Community Foundation Primary School.
+This Policy and Procedure applies to all current Employees of Garlinge Primary School and Nursery and Parkside Community Primary School.

-This Policy and Procedure applies to employees who have been treated in a manner by a manager or colleague or third-party which they believe to constitute bullying, harassment and sexual harassment as defined in this document.
+This Policy and Procedure applies to Employees who have been treated in a manner by a Manager or colleague which they believe to constitute bullying and harassment as defined in this document.

-An employee who has witnessed actions which they believe may constitute the bullying, harassment or sexual harassment of a colleague may also raise a complaint.
+An Employee who has witnessed actions which they believe may constitute the bullying and harassment of a colleague may also raise a complaint.

-This policy also applies to work events held outside of normal working hours, either on or off the school's premises, such as Christmas parties and leaving celebrations.
+This policy also applies to work events held outside of normal working hours, either on or off the School's premises, such as Christmas parties and leaving celebrations.

-Employees are advised that any complaint raised must lie within the authority and control of the school to resolve in its role as an Employer.
+Employees are advised that any complaint raised must lie within the authority and control of the School to resolve in its role as an Employer.

-Employees may also raise a complaint if they believe they have been bullied, harassed or sexually harassed by a third party (such as a member of the school community, contractor or parent).
+Employees may also raise a complaint if they believe they have been bullied or harassed by a third party (such as a customer client or parent) however, it should be noted that in such instances the School may have limited authority to address the issue.

-Employees should be advised that it may be more appropriate to raise certain complaints under the school's Grievance Policy and Procedure.
-This would include concerns relating to their own employment, working environment, terms and conditions or the actions of another employee or manager acting on the school's behalf.
+Employees should be advised that it may be more appropriate to raise certain complaints under the School's Grievance Policy and Procedure.
+This would include concerns relating to their own employment, working environment, terms and conditions or the actions of another Employee or Manager acting on the School's behalf.

-On occasion, the person considering the complaint may direct the employee to raise their concern under the Grievance Policy and Procedure should this be more appropriate.
+On occasion, the person considering the complaint may direct the Employee to raise their concern under the Grievance Policy and Procedure should this be more appropriate.